Management

 Learning needs

-Learn the possible changes in taste sensation and let your healthcare provider know if you lose your appetite.
+Learn the possible changes in taste sensation and let your doctor know if you lose your appetite.
 These are possible changes in taste you could have:

 • Foods are not sweet enough.